-TABLE 4.
-CATEGORIES OF STAKEHOLDERS A. High interest/Importance, High Influence These stakeholders are the bases for an effective coalition of support for the project C. Low Interest/Importance, High influence These stakeholders can influence the outcomes the project but their priorities are not those of the project.
-They may be a risk or obtacle to the project SOURCE: Overseas Development Administration 1995.
+A difference of the second Public Televisi (Terrestores La Software) A. High interest/Importance, High Influence B. High Interest/Importance, Low influence These stakeholders are the bases for an effective coalition of support for the project These stakeholders will require special initiative if their interest are to be protected C. Low Interest/Importance, High influence D. Low Interest/Importance, Low influence These stakeholders can influence the outcomes the project but their priorities are not those of the project.
+They may be a risk or obtacle to the project These stakeholders are of least important to the project